TanishJain2006/llm-from-scratch/tokenizer/README.md

 # Tokenizer

-This module will contain tokenizer related work.
+This folder contains tokenization related implementations and notes.